 6. Garth Brooks - Double Live (15 Million Sales) - Just a live release of his biggest hits and it sold 15 million copies.

-5. Garth Brooks- No Fences (16 Million Sales) - This was the album right before he
+5. Garth Brooks- No Fences (16 Million Sales) - This was the album right before he became a superstar in 1990.
+It features "The Thunder Rolls", "Unanswered Prayers" and oh yeah "Friends in Low Places" which was sung in every bar at the time.

 4. Hootie & the Blowfish- Cracked Rear View (16.1 Million Sales) -Before Darius Rucker became a huge country star, he was "Hootie".
 Well, not really, but this was a huge album for these guys with lots of radio friendly songs like "Let her cry", "Hold my hand" and "Time".